La Rochelle–Île de Ré Airport

 La Rochelle–Île de Ré Airport (aéroport de La Rochelle–Île de Ré) is an international airport located immediately to the north of the city of La Rochelle, in the Charente-Maritime department, France.
 The airport also serves the small island of Île de Ré, which is accessible from the mainland via a toll bridge.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at La Rochelle–Île de Ré Airport:

-The nearest larger international airports are Nantes Atlantique Airport, located 137 km north and Bordeaux-Mérignac Airport, located 191 km south east of La Rochelle–Île de Ré Airport.
+The nearest larger international airports are Nantes Atlantique Airport, located 137 km north and Bordeaux-Mérignac Airport, 191 km southeast of La Rochelle–Île de Ré Airport.